Kaiser-Yang/design-patterns/src/singleton/README.md

 std::atomic<Singleton *> Singleton::instance;
 ```

 The `std::atomic` make the creation of the instance atomic.
 The `std::atomic` not only can be used to make the operation atomic, but also can be used to insure the order of the operations.
-In this case we only need to insure the atomicity of the operation, so we use `std::memory_order_relaxed`, which means we don't care about the memory order.

-NOTE: The `std::memory_order_relaxed` is used to tell the compiler that the order of the operations is not important.
-The `std::memory_order_relaxed` is the most efficient one.
-If you want to insure the order of the operations, you can use `std::memory_order_acquire` and `std::memory_order_release`.
-The `std::memory_order_acquire` is used to insure that the operations before the `std::memory_order_acquire` will be executed before the `std::memory_order_acquire`.
-The `std::memory_order_release` is used to insure that the operations after the `std::memory_order_release` will be executed after the `std::memory_order_release`.
+In this case we use `std::memory_order_acquire` and `std::memory_order_release` to insure the order of the operations.
+The `std::memory_order_release` is used with `store` and this will ensure the operations before the `store` will be executed before the `store`.
+The `std::memory_order_acquire` is used with `load` and this will ensure the operations after the `load` will be executed after the `load`.
+With this ensure, the `double check` will be correct (the step of calling the constructor will never happens before `store`).

 A little tricky, right?
 There is a simple one from `C++ 11`: